 Pope is one of the most successful Voice alums.
-Now 30, the country singer has two Platinum-certified singles to her name, including her Grammy-nominated collaboration with Chris Young, “Think of You.”
+The country singer now has two Platinum-certified singles to her name, including her Grammy-nominated collaboration with Chris Young, “Think of You.”
 The song was also a number one hit on the Country Airplay chart.

 More recently, Pope released her third album, Rise and Shine, in August 2020.

 Danielle Bradbery was only 16 years old when she won Season 4 of The Voice in 2013.
 At the time, she was the youngest-ever winner in the history of the show (that record is now held by Brynn Cartelli, who was 15 when she won Season 14).

 Bradbery has released two studio albums and a number of singles since her Voice win.
 Her most successful single was 2013’s “The Heart of Dixie,” which peaked at the 12th spot on the Country Airplay chart.

 Bradbery also got the chance to collaborate with Thomas Rhett in 2018.
 They recorded a song titled “Goodbye Summer,” and that track claimed the Country Airplay chart’s 39th spot.